sliaquat/padrino-cancancan/README.md

     $ gem install padrino-cancancan

 ## Usage

+This gem works with existing Padrino::Admin::AccessControl module and expects current_account to be available.
+For more info about AccessControl, checkout: http://www.padrinorb.com/guides/padrino-admin#admin-authentication

 In your app.rb, register Padrino::CanCan   (NOTE: 'Can' in the module name is two times and NOT 3 times as in the gem's name)